KrishnaVishwakarma1595/frontend-mentor-react/src/pages/space-tourism/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for each of the website's pages depending on their device's screen size
 - See hover states for all interactive elements on the page
-- View each planet page and toggle between "Overview", "Internal Structure", and "Surface Geology"
+- View each page and be able to toggle between the tabs to see new information

 ### Screenshot